Valentin Moldavsky: Bellator MMA

 Moldavsky debuted for Bellator MMA at Bellator 181 on 14 July 2017, beating Carl Seumanutafa by unanimous decision.

 Moldavsky returned to the promotion on 13 July 2018, knocking out Ernest James in the first round at Bellator 202.

 Moldavsky faced Linton Vassell on March 22, 2019 at Bellator 218, winning the bout by unanimous decision.

 Moldavsky faced Javy Ayala at Bellator 239 on February 21, 2020.
 Using takedowns and dominating Ayala on the ground, Moldavsky won the fight by unanimous decision.

 In his highest profile fight to date, Moldavsky faced Roy Nelson at Bellator 244 on August 21, 2020.
 He won the fight by unanimous decision.

 With heavyweight champion Ryan Bader moving on in the Bellator Light Heavyweight World Grand Prix Tournament, Moldavsky faced Timothy Johnson for the Bellator Interim Heavyweight World Championship at Bellator 261 on June 25, 2021.
 He won the bout and the title by unanimous decision.

 Moldavsky faced Bellator Heavyweight World Champion Ryan Bader to unify the Heavyweight titles on January 29, 2022 at Bellator 273.
 He lost the bout via unanimous decision.
 7 out of 11 media scores gave it to Moldavsky.

 Moldavsky faced Steve Mowry at Bellator 284 on August 12, 2022.
 Less than a minute into the bout, Moldavsky accidentally eye poked Mowry, rendering him unable to continue, resulting in a no contest.

 Moldavsky rematched Linton Vassell on March 10, 2023 at Bellator 292.
 He lost the bout in the first round, getting dropped on the feet and knocked out by elbows from mount.

+Moldavsky had a rematch Steve Mowry on August 11, 2023 at Bellator 298.
+He won the fight via unanimous decision.

+Professional Fighters League

+Moldavsky debuted with the Professional Fighters League (PFL) at PFL 1 on April 4, 2024 and won his bout against Ante Delija via technical knockout with knees and punches.

+Moldavsky faced Linton Vassell in a rematch on June 13, 2024 at PFL 4.
+He lost the fight via split decision.

+Moldavsky was scheduled to face Oleg Popov in the semifinals of the 2024 Heavyweight tournament at PFL 7 on August 2, 2024, however he pulled out for unknown reasons.

+On March 5, 2025, the promotion officially revealed that Moldavsky will join the 2025 PFL Heavyweight Tournament.

+In the quarterfinal, Moldavsky faced Sergey Bilostenniy on May 1, 2025, at PFL 4.
+He won the fight by unanimous decision.

+In the semifinals, Moldavksy faced Alexander Romanov at PFL 7 on June 27, 2025.
+The bout ended in a no contest after Moldavsky accidentally hit Romanov with a groin strike and he was unable to continue.